-O (Operational) implies that the sender both (a) believes it has no problem communicating and (b) believes that the recipient also has no problem communicating.

-1 (Exploring) implies that the sender has a problem communicating with the recipient, e.g., it has not seen any traffic from the recipient even when it expected some.
+- O (Operational) implies that the sender both (a) believes it has no problem communicating and (b) believes that the recipient also has no problem communicating. - 1 (Exploring) implies that the sender has a problem communicating with the recipient, e.g., it has not seen any traffic from the recipient even when it expected some.

-2 (ExploringOk) implies that the sender believes it has no problem communicating, but that the recipient either has a problem or has not yet confirmed the sender that the problem has been solved.
+2 (InboundOk) implies that the sender believes it has no problem communicating, i.e., it at least sees packets from the recipient, but that the recipient either has a problem or has not yet confirmed to the sender that the problem has been solved.